Cwin-mkg/ggshield-action/README.md

 [![License](https://img.shields.io/github/license/GitGuardian/ggshield-action?color=%231B2D55&style=for-the-badge)](LICENSE)
 ![GitHub stars](https://img.shields.io/github/stars/gitguardian/ggshield-action?color=%231B2D55&style=for-the-badge)

-Find exposed credentials in your commits using [**GitGuardian shield**](https://github.com/GitGuardian/ggshield).
+Find exposed credentials in your commits using [**GitGuardian Shield**](https://github.com/GitGuardian/ggshield).

-The **GitGuardian shield** (ggshield) is a CLI application that runs in your local environment or in a CI environment to help you detect more than 200 types of secrets, as well as other potential security vulnerabilities or policy breaks.
+The **GitGuardian Shield** (ggshield) is a CLI application that runs in your local environment or in a CI environment to help you detect more than 200 types of secrets, as well as other potential security vulnerabilities or policy breaks.

-**GitGuardian shield** uses our [public API](https://api.gitguardian.com/doc) through [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to scan your files and detect potential secrets or issues in your code. **The `/v1/scan` endpoint of the [public API](https://api.gitguardian.com/doc) is stateless.
+**GitGuardian Shield** uses our [public API](https://api.gitguardian.com/doc) through [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to scan your files and detect potential secrets or issues in your code. **The `/v1/scan` endpoint of the [public API](https://api.gitguardian.com/doc) is stateless.
 We will not store any files you are sending or any secrets we have detected**.

 ## Requirements